RahilOp/OtsukaAGI-The-Werewolves-of-Millers-Hollow/README.md

 Embrace the thrilling experience of witnessing autonomous agents engage in an autosimulative adventure like never before!
 Explore the intricate dynamics, unravel the mysteries, and immerse yourself in the world of "The Werewolves of Millers Hollow," where artificial intelligence meets suspenseful gameplay.

+The video playthrough of the complete game can be seen here - https://drive.google.com/file/d/1phfGBiUUUHgA_91OqourFs2oEqy3Ozci/view?usp=sharing

 <img src = "/static/env.png">

 ## OtsukaAGI - Agent Attributes: